 Component 2.1b.
 Dialogue with China, India and Singapore on barriers to reporting national black carbon emissions

 It is worth to note that some of the AC observer countries are neither Parties to the Air Convention nor Member States of the EU.
 Reporting of black carbon emissions by China, India, Japan, Singapore and South Korea is thus only recommended under the AC Framework.
 So far, only Japan and South Korea have reported black carbon emissions estimates in their summary reports to the AC secretariat.
-The Arctic Council’s EGBCM may thus wish to engage, e.g. through its working and expert groups, with China, India and Singapore in order to identify the barriers currently stopping these countries from reporting black carbon emissions under the AC Framework.
+The Arctic Council’s EGBCM may represent a forum for engagement with China, India and Singapore in order to identify the barriers currently stopping these countries from reporting black carbon emissions under the AC Framework.

 *EECCA (Eastern Europe, Caucasus and Central Asia) includes the following 12 countries: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, the Russian Federation, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
 All of them except three countries (Tajikistan, Turkmenistan and Uzbekistan) ratified the Air Convention.